 - First of all you need to download the Prime95 and choose your operating system.

-Most popular system is Windows 64-bit.
+The most popular system is Windows 64-bit.

 - As soon as the test runs, everything will be up to 100%.
 And you will likely see a lot of noise and heat from your PC.